Deadlift Muscles Worked: Sumo vs Trap Bar (Hex) vs Dumbbell vs Single Leg

 The remaining of the article will discuss the importance of various types of deadlifts and how they emphasize certain muscle groups, the role of each muscles used in the deadlift and most importantly, how to choose the deadlift variation that’s works the right muscles for your goals.

-What Muscles Does Deadlift Work?
+Which Muscles Are Targeted by Deadlifts?
 (Muscles Worked in Deadlift)

 During the first half of the deadlift movement where the bar is traveling from the ground to the knees, the quads will be target and primary movers.
 The last part of the movement involves moving the bar from the knees to the lock out position where the lifter is standing tall with the bar, this part will demand activation from the muscles from the glutes, hamstrings and mid and lower back.